The True Cost of Missed Restaurant Calls (2026 Data): How Much Revenue You Lose Per Week

 A former restaurant owner lost an $85 order in 90 seconds because nobody could pick up the phone during a Friday rush.
 That single missed call is unremarkable on its own.
-What's remarkable is that it happens 30 to 50 times per week at the average independent restaurant — and most operators have no idea.
+What's remarkable is the industry-wide pattern behind it: 43% of restaurant phone calls go unanswered, 80% of those callers never leave a voicemail, and 85% never call back.
+They order from your nearest competitor instead.

 Mylapore, Bay Area (11 locations)